Mansiagarwal20/ImageProcessingProject/README.md

 destroyWindow is used at the end of the program so that once the windows have performed their task they can be destroyed.

-6. The above program will work only when we have made some additional settings .
+5. The above program will work only when we have made some additional settings .

 First of all we should check that the solution platform is the right configuration ( like I changed it to x64).
 Then click on the project properties and add additional include directories, additional library directories and additional dependencies.

-7. Now Build the program and Run to get the output.
+6. Now Build the program and Run to get the output.
+7. The code for the project is in the files.